kara-krzystan/kara-krzystan/README.md

 ### Hi I'm Kara 👋🏼

-A Graphic Artist and Web Designer from Chicago, studying web development at the University of Arizona
+An artist and graphic designer from the Midwest, studying web development at the University of Arizona.

 I'm currently...
 - 🦄 A creative computer nerd